ganeti/ganeti/man/ganeti-os-interface.rst

 environment.

-The ``INSTANCE_REINSTALL`` variable is set to ``1`` when this create request is reinstalling and existing instance, rather than creating one anew.
+The ``INSTANCE_REINSTALL`` variable is set to ``1`` when this create request is reinstalling an existing instance, rather than creating one anew.
 This can be used, for example, to preserve some data in the old instance in an OS-specific way.